Deep Scan in Greadme: 190+ Parameter Website Audit

 How common: Found on roughly 70% of scanned pages

 The impact: Images are typically the largest assets on a page.
-Serving them without proper compression, in outdated formats (JPEG/PNG instead of WebP/AVIF), or without responsive sizing can add seconds to your load time.
+Serving them without proper compression, in outdated formats (JPEG/PNG instead of WebP/AVIF), or without responsive sizing can add seconds to load time.

 Missing or Poor Meta Descriptions